 The Court of Appeals found that because Allison presented sufficient evidence of Christine’s undue benefit, the burden shifted to Christine to rebut the presumption.
 But Christine didn’t rebut the presumption of undue influence, and the Court of Appeals held that the evidence supported the trial court’s finding that Christine failed to prove Adolf comprehended the details of his estate planning.
 As a result, the judgment for Allison was affirmed.
 Masters v.
 Ries, 2017 Cal.
 App.
 Unpub.
 LEXIS 2042 (Cal.
 Ct.
 App.
 4th Dist.
 March 22, 2017)

 Family members and friends can manipulate vulnerable seniors and exert undue influence, which can interfere with his or her natural inclination to provide for family members…instead persuade them into leaving assets to the manipulator.
 The family sometimes doesn’t discover this until after the person has died, as the influencer will try to keep any last-minute changes to trusts and will from detection.
 Relatives who suspect that the deceased was taken advantage of—and didn’t just change his or her mind—should contact an experienced trust attorney.
 If successful in proving undue influence, the probate judge can rule the will or trust is invalid.

 If you have questions about trusts and undue influence, contact N·M Law, APC (949-253-0000) to speak to a trust administration attorney.
-The Law Offices of Noelle R. Minto encourage you to take advantage of our superior skill and knowledge and to speak with us today to get answers to your questions about trusts.
+We encourage you to take advantage of our superior skill and knowledge and to speak with us today to get answers to your questions about trusts.